maialenz/movieQuiz/README.md

 ---
 ### **Logo**

-- The logo for site was created using an online application called [Canva](https://www.canva.com/) and Paint.
+- The favicon was created using [Favicon.io](https://favicon.io/favicon-converter/) and the logo used to create it was created using an online application called [Canva](https://www.canva.com/).
+It represents a clapperboard nodding the film industry and the main subject of the game.
+The use of the favicon makes it easier to recognize the game tab in between others that the user might have opened.

+Paint.
 It  was designed to represent the film industry and easily recogniseable by users as a movie orientated game.

 ---